Anti-Beijing protesters march in Hong Kong

 The final stage before implementation is a vote by Hong Kong's legislative council, which is weighted towards Beijing.

-Pro-democracy lawmakers, campaigners and some in the city's legal community say the plan is a violation of Hong Kong's mini-constitution, the Basic Law, which says national laws do not apply to Hong Kong except for a few exceptions.
+Pro-democracy lawmakers, campaigners and some in the city's legal community say the plan is a violation of Hong Kong's mini-constitution, the Basic Law, which stipulates national laws do not apply to Hong Kong with a few exceptions.

 "I find it ironic that the legally illiterate are explaining what the rule of law is," said office worker Patrick Tang, 48, of Beijing's ruling on the rail link.